Non Sequitur by Wiley Miller for November 26, 2013

 25. Alien images

-widgetsx3 over 10 years ago
+widgetsx3 almost 11 years ago

 I work for an employee owned company.
 Our Christmas parties involve everyone.
 We are paid fairly, have excellent insurance and bonuses are fair across the board.
 That being said, I have worked my tail off to get where I am, was never complacent in a job and have moved several times for a better opportunity.
 Unfortunately, many today demand benefits they have not earned and refuse to leave their comfort zone in order to better themselves.